What is a Cryptocurrency?

-In recent weeks there’s been a lot of hype regarding cryptocurrencies such as Ripple, Dogecoin, and Bitcoin.
+In recent years there’s been a lot of hype regarding cryptocurrencies such as Bitcoin, Ethereum, Ripple, and dozens of other variations.
 While we are in no way experts on the matter, it seemed like a good time to check in with what a cryptocurrency is and why investing in them is a complicated matter.

 A cryptocurrency is a digital currency that is secured using cryptography, making it difficult to counterfeit.
 Bitcoin, arguably the most well-known cryptocurrency, came on the scene in 2009.
-In December of 2017, there were 16.78 million bitcoins in circulation, of the 21 million available to be mined.
-As of this writing, one bitcoin was worth $11,670.
+In April of 2022, there were 19 million bitcoins in circulation of the 21 million available to be mined.
+900 new Bitcoins are created each day.
+As of this writing, one bitcoin was worth $42,536.

-Bitcoin is released to the public through a process known as mining by individuals and companies who have the computing power and authority to do so.
-Because the cryptocurrencies are not issued by a governing authority they are considered immune from regulation and manipulation which has both pros and cons.
+Bitcoin is released to the public through a process known as mining by individuals and companies who have the computing power and governing authority to do so.
+Because the cryptocurrencies are not issued by a governing authority, they have less regulation and are less susceptible to central bank manipulation which has both pros and cons.
 From an economic standpoint, cryptocurrencies offer a very purist approach to monetary exchange because they can’t be shifted around by central banks or other governing authorities to achieve policy-related goals.
-On the other hand, because they aren’t regulated they are also often associated with illegal activities such as money-laundering.
-Furthermore, they are also not insured under the Securities Investor Protection Corporation like other regulated investments and they are not eligible to be held in tax-advantaged retirement accounts.
+On the other hand, because they lack some of the regulation of traditional banking channels, they are also often associated with illegal activities such as money-laundering.